This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 The mission unfolds as a unified process grounded in Christ’s authority and extending through disciple-making and preservation.

-The Role of Elders in Global Missional Leadership
+The Role of Elders in Light of the Church’s Global Mission

-Elders are not merely local caretakers; they are leaders tasked with aligning the Church’s structure, resources, and strategy with the global scope of Christ’s command.
+Elders may be understood not merely as local caretakers, but as leaders whose responsibilities include aligning the Church’s structures, resources, and practices with the global scope of Christ’s command.

 They must:

-The presentation emphasizes that every global endeavor is composed of many local parts.
-Therefore, elders must lead both globally and locally, recognizing that faithful local leadership contributes to the fulfillment of a global mandate.
+Every global endeavor is composed of many local parts.
+Thus, elders must lead both globally and locally, recognizing that faithful local leadership contributes to the fulfillment of a global mandate.

 Elder Responsibilities in Global Mission